for-loop9/typify-vscode/README.md

 ## Requirements

 - VS Code 1.85 or higher
-- Python 3.11 or higher installed and available on your PATH

 Typify sets itself up automatically on first launch.
 No extra installs are required.